department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-04 Proactive CSP Migration/2023-04 Proactive CSP Migration conversation guide.md

 ## Starting the Session | 5 minutes

+[Have your camera on]

-- If the participant doesn't show up in the first few minutes, reach out to Perigean on Slack.
+[If the participant doesn't show up in the first few minutes, reach out to Perigean on Slack.]
-- Have your camera on

-Thank you for joining this session today!
+- Thank you for joining this session today!
 I first want to make sure that we are able to hear each other.

 [WAIT FOR RESPONSE - if can’t hear, [troubleshoot](https://depo-platform-documentation.scrollhelp.site/research-design/troubleshooting-for-va-gov-research-sessions-in-pr#Troubleshootingresearchsessions-Problem:Usercannothearyou/youcan'thearthemonZoom) otherwise...]

-Great!
+- Great!
 I’m [YOUR NAME] and I’m a researcher for VA.gov.
-I also have [NOTE TAKER NAME] here today, who I’ll now ask to introduce themself.
+- I also have [NOTE TAKER NAME] here today to take some notes.
+I’ll ask them to introduce themself.

 [PAUSE FOR NOTE TAKER to introduce themself]

+- I'd also love for you to tell us a little about yourself.

+[PAUSE FOR PARTICIPANT to introduce themself]

+- Nice to meet you!
-We have a couple other team members in the waiting room who would like to observe and help take notes.
+- We have a couple other team members in the waiting room who would like to observe and help take notes.
 But before we invite them, I'd like to tell you more about what we're doing today.
 - The subject of our research today is the login and account process.
+We are not testing your ability.
 - Today we're going to talk about how you sign in to access and manage your VA benefits and health care.
 - In this session, we want to hear your honest opinions.
-We are not testing your ability.
 The goal is to improve this process to better meet veterans needs.
-I will not be offended by any opinions you express, and I welcome your candid feedback.
+We will not be offended by any opinions you express, and we welcome your candid feedback.
-- In this session, I’ll also ask you to interact with a prototype.
+- In this session, later on, I’ll ask you to interact with a prototype.
 It will look real, but it isn’t, and we won’t be accessing your account or real information.
 We use prototypes to help us test things before we decide what to make real.
 - This entire session will take no more than 1 hour.
 - I do want you to be as comfortable as possible, so if for any reason and at any time you want to pause or even stop the session, please let me know.
 - Perigean did previously ask for your consent to allow other people to observe today, but I know things can change.
 So I'd like to confirm with you now - are you okay with a couple of additional observers joining us during this session?